 Links to eBooks from the Books+ feature of the Library Search box may be especially useful for course readings lists since they do not require a proxy server prefix to be added to the EBook's Permalink URL.
 For basic directions in how to find eBooks using this search feature see this Finding eBooks in Library Search guide.
 Persistent links found directly on the publisher's platform or within a database would need the proxy prefix (see below) inserted into the link provided to students.

 Linking from the Books+ feature of the Library Search box on the library home page.
-Books+ has records with links to EBooks on publisher platforms or in databases.
-You can link to the record which in turn will link students to the full text.
-You can also provide a link to a book or document so your students can find the call number or bibliographic information easily.
+Books+ has records with links to eBooks among other resources in various formats.
+You can link to the record which in turn will link students to an eBook.
+You can also provide a link to a print-format book or document so your students can find the call number or bibliographic information easily.

-Copy and paste the Permalink that is displayed into the course document you intend to provide.
-You do not need to add any proxy information if you use the Permalink from the Books+ feature of the Library Search box on the library home page.
+Copy and paste the resulting Permalink that is displayed (see below) into the course document you intend to provide through Canvas.
+You do not need to add any proxy information if you use the Permalink from the Articles+ feature of the Library Search box on the library home page.

 Now you can create an external link in Canvas.

 The library's new OpenAthens authentication system offers a tool to generate a proxied link for off-campus access from permalinks or stable URLs: